zype/zype.github.io/api_docs/device.md

 Parameter | Function | Type
 --------- | -------- | ----
 created_at | Filter the records returned by created date.
-You can use greater than or less than filters by adding a suffix: '.gt', '.gte', '.lt', 'lte'.
-Example: created_at.gte=2015-01-01 | Date id        | Query for a device by ID | String id!       | Exclude a device from the query | String order     | Order devices in ascending or descending order (Example: asc/desc) | String page      | The page number of records to return (zero indexed).
-Example: 0. | Number per_page  | The number of records to return.
-Example: 10. | Number q         | A query string for searching for devices | String sort      | Sort devices on the specified field | String title     | Filter devices by title | String
+Greater or less than filters can be used by adding a suffix (Example: created_at.gte) | Date id        | Filter records by ID | String id!       | Exclude records by ID | String order     | Sort records in ascending or descending order (Example: asc/desc) | String page      | The page number of records to return (Example: 1) | Number per_page  | The number of records to return (Example: 10) | Number q         | Filter records by keyword | String sort      | Sort records on the specified field | String title     | Filter records by title | String

 ###Retrieve a Device
 <pre><b>GET</b> https://api.zype.com/devices/[id]